Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Background

-The IMO (International Maritime Organization) is the United Nations’ specialized agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.
-The IMO approved an Initial Greenhouse Gas (GHG) Strategy in April 2018 to reduce GHG emissions generated by shipping activity.
-This Initial Strategy sets out the following levels of ambition:
+The IMO (International Maritime Organization) is the United Nations’ specialised agency with responsibility for developing global standards for shipping applying to the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.

 While CO2 represented almost all of the industry’s GHG emissions (98%), methane (CH4) emissions from ships increased over this period (particularly over 2009–2012) due to increased activity associated with the transport of gaseous cargoes by liquefied gas tankers due to methane slip.
-There is potential for this trend to continue in the future if shipping moves to liquefied natural gas (LNG)-powered ships.
+There is potential for this trend to continue in the future if shipping moves to liquefied natural gas (LNG) powered ships.

 Nations pledged in the 2015 Paris Agreement “to achieve a balance between anthropogenic emissions by sources and removals by sinks of GHG in the second half of this century” (UNFCC, 2015).
 This means getting to “net zero emissions” between 2050 and 2100.
 2050 therefore represents a key milestone in the Paris Agreement, which the IMO explicitly references in its Strategy.
 The Intergovernmental Panel on Climate Change (IPCC) has quantified this target through a specific limit to a global temperature rise due to anthropogenic emissions of not more than 1.5°C compared to pre-industrial levels.